VadimZubchenko/PC-Store/README.md

 5. Run the project:

-    - In Apache NetBeans, right-click on the loginView.java file and select `Run file`.
+    - In Apache NetBeans, right-click on the loginView.java file and select `Run file`
+    - Make registration with login and password
+    - Login with your credentials

 ## Project Team